-In 1987, President Reagan issued Executive Order 12591, which extended, sort of, the Bayh-Dole Act to “all contractors.”
-Let’s work through EO 12591 and try to sort out this “sort of.”
+In 1987, President Reagan issued Executive Order 12591, which extended, sort of, the Bayh-Dole Act to all federal contracting.
+Let’s work through EO 12591 and try to sort out this out.
 It’s rather a mess.
 In doing so, we end up with something remarkably simple and direct to say about Bayh-Dole.
 It is worth working through the details to show how it comes about.

 Here’s the relevant bit of Reagan’s EO 12591, with some parts in bold to mark points of interest:

 (a) The head of each Executive department and agency, to the extent permitted by law, shall encourage and facilitate collaboration among Federal laboratories, State and local governments, universities, and the private sector, particularly small business, in order to assist in the transfer of technology to the marketplace.